 The Chapter 13 bankruptcy costs are broken into three components – a filing fee, some mandatory class fees, and the attorney fees.
 The filing fee is currently $310.00 and the mandatory class fees are usually about $60.00.

 As to the attorney fee, like everything, the devil is in the details which is why we provide a free case evaluation so we can learn about your problem, identify your goals, and develop a strategy to achieve those goals.
 For most people, Chapter 13 attorney fees that must be paid up front generally range between $1,130.00 and $1,630.00.

-The up-front costs are about the same as Chapter 7 so that you are not priced out of a better legal solution IF your goals warrant it.
-In chapter 13 we are your attorney for five years so it is impossible to predict an exact fee.
-The total fee in a chapter 13 is frequently substantially higher than chapter 7 but those fees are frequently paid on a monthly basis after your case is filed.
-That being said, for chapter 13 we provide you education up front and tools to facilitate your progress over those five years in order to keep your attorney fee as low as possible.
+The up-front costs are about the same as Chapter 7 bankruptcy so that you are not priced out of a better legal solution if your goals warrant it.
+In Chapter 13 bankruptcy filing, we are your attorney for five years so it is impossible to predict an exact fee.
+The total fee in a Chapter 13 is frequently substantially higher than Chapter 7, but those fees are frequently paid on a monthly basis after your case is filed.
+That being said, for Chapter 13 we provide you education up front and tools to facilitate your progress over those five years in order to keep your attorney fee as low as possible.

-What do I get for my money when I file chapter 13 bankruptcy?
+What do I get for my money when I file Chapter 13 bankruptcy?

 Our bankruptcy attorneys will see you in person during your initial meeting.
 With our firm your initial meeting will be in person, with an attorney.
 Some firms charge lower attorney fees because the initial meeting is over the phone or through remote video and often the initial meeting is with a staff member not a lawyer.
 Bankruptcy can be a stressful process and people have varied goals besides just debt elimination.
 You want it done RIGHT THE FIRST TIME with no surprises.
 It is worth paying a bit more to meet with a lawyer to develop a strategy to solve your financial problem.